containers/buildah/docs/buildah-commit.1.md

 specified, which should allow for identical images to be committed at different times.
 All content in the new layer added as part of the image will also bear this timestamp.

+Conflicts with the similar **--source-date-epoch** flag, which by default does not affect the timestamps of layer contents.

 **--tls-verify** *bool-value*